11 Reasons the USA & the World Will End Within the Next 100 Years

 • There will be no challenges

-• Anti-aging tech will allow us to live in this state increasingly long, or forever
+• Anti-aging tech will allow us to live in this slowing, and reversing state, at an increasing rate over time, eventually living forever perhaps

-• Endless dopamine pursuit will rot us from inside as it robs happiness–even neuroscientists agrees
+• Endless dopamine pursuit will rot us from the inside as it robs happiness–even neuroscientists agree.
+Scarcity it seems is a requirement in this world to allow the development of the human mind and spirit.

-Conclusion: If we do not wipe ourselves physically, we will destroy all meaning of what it means to be human.
+11. Conclusion: If we do not wipe ourselves physically, we may destroy all meaning of what it means to be human (transhumanism).

 So there you go: technology, jobs, economics, society.
 It’s all mixed together, but you can start to see how the future is full of landmines.